w3f/research/docs/polkadot/Token Economics.md

 * **Goverance:** We explain how dot holders express their opinion through referenda and how dots are used to determine voting power.
 * **NPoS payment and inflation:** We describe how we reward well-behaving validators and nominators in our nominated proof-of-stake.
 Since the dot minting for this end is the main cause of inflation in the system, we also describe our inflation model here.
 * **Transaction fees:** We analyse the optimal transaction fees on the relay chain to cover for costs, discourage harmful behaviors, and handle eventual peaks of activity and long inclusion times.
-* **Slashing:** We enumerate the scenarios where the stake of a validator (and that of nominators supporting it) gets slashed in order to discourage certain negative behaviors.
-We also describe the rewards given to the "fishermen" who report these misbehaviors.
 * **Adding/removing parachains:** We explain how dots are used when we add or remove commercial parachain slots, in processes such as auctions and deposits.
 * **Treasury:** We discuss how and when to raise dots to pay for the continued maintenance of the network.